toladata/Knowledgebase/en/toladata-course/about-this-course.md

 ---

-##### This course was last updated in April 2018 and is in line with the TolaData 2.7 release.
+##### This course was last updated in June 2018.
 Most of it remains relevant, but we also recommend that you [read our articles](https://help.toladata.com/en/read-articles/read-articles.html) to get the most up-to-date details on our platform.
-##### Next update: September 2018

 This course will give you a comprehensive overview of all functions and functionalities of TolaData in 7 easy lessons.